howisjames/howisjt-com/content/posts/travel-chicago.md

 ### Boat Tour

-We rode the bus a few mor blocks north to [Wendella Boat Tours](https://www.wendellaboats.com/boat-tours/?gclid=CjwKCAjwp7eUBhBeEiwAZbHwkenBfGkvl4Qbyfd5JenqXIXKxCtRpIDTtHd8GS2VSSBLgsWdbaRPFxoCH4cQAvD_BwE) at the Chicago River.
+We rode the bus a few more blocks north to [Wendella Boat Tours](https://www.wendellaboats.com/boat-tours/?gclid=CjwKCAjwp7eUBhBeEiwAZbHwkenBfGkvl4Qbyfd5JenqXIXKxCtRpIDTtHd8GS2VSSBLgsWdbaRPFxoCH4cQAvD_BwE) at the Chicago River.
 The 90 minute trip traveled up (down? - they reversed the flow right?) the Chicago River, first up the north branch, and then turning around and heading down the south branch.
-The guide "Joe" was very personable and knowledgable about the architecture, the architects, and engineers involved in the many spectacular buildings of downtown Chicago visible from the river.
+The guide "Joe" was very personable and knowledgeable about the architecture, the architects, and engineers involved in the many spectacular buildings of downtown Chicago visible from the river.
 Of course there was some background history on the settlement and early expansion of the city, and of the great fire and lessons learned during the rebuilding process.
 We enjoyed this tour despite the fact that clouds rolled in as the boat tour got underway, temperatures dropped and the wind grew cold.
 This was the only time during our trip when we were uncomfortable.

 After the boat tour we walked a few blocks back to our hotel to warm up, and then a few further to enjoy a dinner at [Friends Sushi](https://www.friendssushi.com/rush/home) restaurant.
 The food was delicious and the atmosphere of this "shotgun" style little restaurant unique and inviting.
 Our sons were particularly happy with this meal.

 >>Architect Jeanne Gang interviewed by NPR's Scott Simon.

 <iframe src="https://www.npr.org/player/embed/1104368932/1104368933" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">